We are a cooperative

-- Members can sell their own work at the Abney Park shop (5% commission to Abney Park Trust), at LGW events and via the website.
+- Members can sell their own work on the LGW stall at events and via our online shop.

-- Members are invited to contribute to the development of the cooperative through attending meetings or by making suggestions the Directors.
+- All members are invited to contribute to the development of the cooperative through attending meetings or by making suggestions the Directors.